bertvv/ansible-role-bind/README.md

 ## Example Playbook

-See the [test playbook](tests/test.yml) for an elaborate example that shows all features.
+See the test playbook [test.yml](https://github.com/bertvv/ansible-role-bind/blob/tests/test.yml) (in the [tests branch](https://github.com/bertvv/ansible-role-bind/tree/tests)) for an elaborate example that shows all features.

 ## Testing